americanpezza/bbfw/README.md

 In a nutshell
 -------------
-`bbfwmgr show` displays the current netfilter configuration `bbfwmgr export` creates a folder in the current directory containing bbfw config, exported from the running netfilter configuration
+1. `bbfwmgr show` displays the current netfilter configuration
+2. `bbfwmgr export` creates a folder in the current directory containing bbfw config, exported from the running netfilter configuration
+3. `bbfwmgr showconfig` displays the current bbfw configuration
+4. now edit the rules in the newly created "tables" folder, using a text editor
-`bbfwmgr showconfig` displays the current bbfw configuration `bbfwmgr compare` compares bbfw configuration with the live netfilter one `bbfwmgr load` loads the bbfw configuration into netfilter
+5. `bbfwmgr compare` compares bbfw configuration with the live netfilter one
+6. `bbfwmgr load` loads the bbfw configuration into netfilter

 Once you have a bbfw configurqtion created, you can edit the tables, chains and ruls using a text editor.
 Rules are written using netfilter's `iptables` command syntax, one command per line; you don't need the append/insert and the table/chain name (e.g. no "-A INPUT" prefix).